Decriminalization of sex work: Decriminalization

 Decriminalization is the removal of criminal penalties for sex work.
 In countries that decriminalize sex work, sex workers receive the same protection and recognition as workers in other industries.
 The very first line of the World Charter for Prostitutes' Rights, written and adopted by the International Committee for Prostitutes' Rights on 15 February 1985 at the first World Whores Congress in Amsterdam, states: "Decriminalize all aspects of adult prostitution resulting from individual decision."

+The World Health Organization (WHO) states that "modelling studies indicate that decriminalizing sex work could lead to a 46% reduction in new HIV infections in sex workers over 10 years".